flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteContainer
-### Deletes the specified container.
+> Deletes the specified container.
 Before you make a <code>DeleteContainer</code> request, delete any objects in the container or in any folders in the container.
-You can delete only empty containers.
+You can delete only empty containers.<br/>

 #### Input Parameters
 * `Action` - _required_